Combating Client Dropout in Federated Learning via Friend Model Substitution: Related Work

-\textbf{Related Work}.
 The FedAvg algorithm is an early FL algorithm proposed in \cite{konevcny2016federated}, which sparked many follow-up works on FL.
-For a comprehensive introduction to FL and its research problems, we refer readers to \cite{li2020federated, lim2020federated, yang2019federated, wahab2021federated}.
 Early works focus on FL under the assumptions of i.i.d. datasets and full client participation \cite{stich2018local, yu2019parallel, wang2018cooperative}, and most of the theoretical works show a linear speedup for convergence for a sufficiently large number of learning rounds.
 For non-i.i.d. datasets, the performance of FedAvg and its variants were demonstrated empirically \cite{karimireddy2019scaffold, jeong2018communication, zhao2018federated, li2020federatedhn, sattler2019robust}, and convergence bounds were proven for the full participation case in \cite{karimireddy2019scaffold, stich2018sparsified, yu2019linear, reddi2020adaptive}.
 With partial client participation, the convergence of FedAvg was proven in \cite{li2019convergence} for strongly convex functions, and the convergence of a generalized FedAvg with two-sided learning rates was analyzed in \cite{karimireddy2019scaffold, yang2021achieving}.

 Most existing works on partial participation study strategies that \textit{proactively} select or sample a subset of clients to participate in FL.
 The convergence of simple strategies such as random selection has been studied in \cite{karimireddy2019scaffold, li2019convergence, yang2021achieving}.
 This analysis is relatively easy because of the ``unbiased'' nature of random selection.
 As a more sophisticated strategy, \cite{cho2020client} selects clients with higher local loss and proves an increased convergence speed.
 However, the vast majority of client selection strategies \cite{ribero2020communication, lai2021oort, wu2022node} only empirically shows the performance improvement.
+Very few works studied biased client selection in FL.
+In \cite{cho2022towards}, the authors presented a convergence rate bound under biased client selection, which contains a constant term due to the bias.
 In our paper, partial participation is \textit{not} a decision of the FL algorithm, and our focus is on how to mitigate the negative impact of client dropout.